 - I picked up two cucumbers (.79 each), a jicama (.99), and five pack of Kumato Green tomatoes ($2.00) (This is about what I pay for these items on a regular basis.)

 - Two bags of frozen veggies that I though would particularly appeal to Baker’s Man–garlic parmesan peas and sriracha green beans (.79 each).
-(I usually pay about .99 for my frozen vegetables.)
+(I usually pay about .99 for similar sized packages of frozen vegetables.)

 - I also picked up a box of frozen microwavable cheeseburgers for a young, single, male friend who was with me ($7.99).
 He loves cheeseburgers and always blows his grocery budget by going out to eat them, but had forgotten his wallet at home.